gettakaro/takaro/packages/web-docs/docs/development/getting-started.md

 # Getting started

 This document will guide you through installing Takaro locally for development.
-If you want to use Takaro in production, please refer to the [production setup guide](./production-setup.md).

 The Takaro development environment targets unix devices (with a focus on Linux)!
 If you are on Windows, you can use [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10).